-The two teams will now build a test rig, which will be tested at a specialist facility in Rosyth, where they can put the C-GEN PTO through performance and acceptance testing using representative wave data.
+The two teams will now build a test rig, which will be tested at the facilities of specialist power electronics developer, Supply Design, in Rosyth, where they can put the C-GEN PTO through performance and acceptance testing using representative wave data.
 The same PTO will then be installed in Mocean Energy’s half-scale prototype which will be manufactured in Scotland later this year.

 “To date our focus has been on the hydrodynamic and mechanical performance of Blue Horizon,” explains Mocean Energy Managing Director Cameron McNatt.

 “Blue Horizon is a hinged raft with a unique geometry which flexes in two dimensions via a relatively slow-moving single hinge.
 C-GEN is a good match for us because it delivers high efficiencies in the right range of speeds.

 “Our test programme will ensure we optimise the performance of both technologies to extract the maximum mechanical energy from our operational machine,” McNatt concludes.

 The news has been welcomed by ProfessorMarkus Mueller from the University of Edinburgh who says:

 “The integration of the C-GEN generator into Mocean’s wave energy device is an exciting development, pushing forward the benefits of the modular direct drive generator from marine test rig to marine environment operation.